xiongyiheng/PT43D/README.md

 ```

 # Acknowledgement
+This work was supported by the ERC Starting Grant SpatialSem (101076253).
 This code borrowed heavily from [AutoSDF](https://github.com/yccyenchicheng/AutoSDF).
 Thanks for the efforts for making their code available!